 The PRINCE2 project management methodology uses seven processes to manage projects.
 As PRINCE2 is a controlled environment method, the role of the project manager, project board and customer are defined so everyone’s on the same page.

 1. Start Up the Project

-Activities of this process include the trigger, which is a high-level document stating the project’s mandate.
-Also, it’s important to do the due diligence before the project is executed to save time and money once the project has started.
+You should also create a project initiation document, another important PRINCE2 document that summarizes the key aspects of your project.
+Also, it’s important to do due diligence before the project is executed to save time and money once the project has started.

 2. Initiate the Project

 During this process, you’ll need to define the project aspects that we mentioned above; scope, costs, timescales, risk, quality and benefits.
 A project initiation document template can help.